matthiasseibold/Monocular-Human-Pose-Estimation-Unity-Barracuda/README.md

 Barracuda 3.0.0
 Vuforia 10.5.5

-Download the model from: https://drive.google.com/drive/folders/1IQKvE6dFe0DO0cHdagU_yAI1-cCVQ5JW?usp=sharing
+Download the pretrained ONNX model from: https://drive.google.com/drive/folders/1IQKvE6dFe0DO0cHdagU_yAI1-cCVQ5JW?usp=sharing and put it into ./Assets/Models/